 Humectants attract water into the upper layers of skin - ingredients include substances like propylene glycol and urea.

 If you have very dry, sensitive skin, it is best to avoid cosmetic products containing alcohol, such as alcohol based toners or cleansers, and go easy on the exfoliation.
 Soaps may dry the skin out too, so choose soap-free cleansing products that are designed for dry skin.

 8. Are there any foods or drinks that help dry skin?

 Not really.
 A balanced healthy diet with plenty of water is recommended.
 A low fat diet may promote dry skin but there’s not that strong a link.

 9. Will moisturising make my skin look better?

 Skin on your face doesn’t look nice when it’s dry because it sheds in clumps giving you a duller complexion.
 When you moisturise your skin reflects light and has more radiance.

 Many different moisturisers are available to buy, varying in their degree of greasiness.
 It is important to find one you like to use.

-10. If you have dry skin when should you consultant a dermatologist or GP?
+10. If you have dry skin when should you seek medical advice?

-Moisturising the skin is good at maintaining a healthy skin but it doesn’t cure skin disease.
+Moisturising the skin is good at maintaining healthy skin but it doesn’t cure skin disease.